 Welcome to TOKresource.org

 Beginning and experienced IB Theory of Knowledge teachers are invited to appropriate, borrow directly, or adapt freely any of this tried and trusted TOK content.
 The various class activities evolve.
 They are tweaked each time they are tested in the classroom.
-Activities that fall flat or prove otherwise unsuccessful with my own students are dropped from the site.
+Activities that fell flat or proved otherwise unsuccessful with my own students have been dropped from the site.

 TOKresource.org is a non-commercial resource for TOK teachers around the world.
 There are no subscriptions, ads, or clickbait.
 Nor does the site provide quick-fix assessment help for students.
 Instead, the focus is on the essential recurring challenge for every TOK teacher—when it’s time for class, what are my students actually going to do?*